 Ceramic Wall Tiles

 Ceramic wall tiles are typically used for wall applications, and the most popular being subway tiles with width-to-height ratio of about 2:1 or 3:1.
 Ceramic wall tiles are fired at a high temperature to create a dense, durable tile that’s resistant to moisture.
 The process of glazing allows for brighter colours and patterns.
-With ceramic tiles, they are categorised by PEI Wear Ratings, but this rating does not apply for wall tiles as it is relative to suitability for floor tiles.
+With ceramic tiles, they are categorized by PEI Wear Ratings but this rating does not apply for wall tiles as it is relative to suitability for floor tiles.

 Glass Wall Tiles